27 Best Types of Mint Varieties to Grow in Garden and Containers

 USDA Zones: 5-7

-This variety of mint has a very powerful fragrance that is similar to Pennyroyal and tastes somewhat like a cross between marjoram and spearmint.
+This variety of mint has a very powerful fragrance similar to Pennyroyal and tastes somewhat like a cross between marjoram and spearmint.
 Calamint can sow by itself prolifically, so you need to get rid of the spent flower heads to stop seedlings.

 25. Catnip

-Types of Mint Varieties 53
+Best Types of Mint Varieties to Grow in Containers

 Botanical Name: Nepeta cataria